-It’s a beautiful picture.
-But, etiquette expert Elaine Swann says, “No. That is not acceptable.”
+It’s a beautiful picture, but not everyone agrees that standing ceremonies are appropriate.
+Etiquette expert Elaine Swann says, “No. That is not acceptable.”
 For her, guest comfort is the most important thing when planning a wedding, and asking guests to stand is just poor etiquette, she says.
 “We have to think that certainly the wedding is for the bride and groom, but when you bring other people into an environment it's important for you to take them into consideration.
 You have now become a host, so your job is to create a welcoming and comfortable environment,” she explains.

 Annie Lee, founder of Plannie and principal planner at Daughter of Design, takes a sort of middle-of-the-road stance on standing weddings.
 She offers that while it’s not the first choice for a ceremony, “sometimes it is the only way but it can be done to create a very intimate and cozy experience” depending on the size and layout of the venue.